Diabetes is a condition caused by the body either not producing any insulin or the insulin it is producing is not working as well as it should.

 There are different types of Diabetes:

 - Type 1 – this is when the body does not make any Insulin.
 It is often diagnosed in childhood or in young adulthood.
-People with this kind of Diabetes require regular Insulin injections to control their blood sugar levels.
+People living with this kind of Diabetes require regular Insulin injections to control their blood sugar levels.

 - Gestational Diabetes – this type of Diabetes occurs during Pregnancy.
-In most cases it goes away after the birth of the baby.
-It occurs because a woman’s pregnancy hormones can stop the Insulin working as well as it should.
+In most cases it goes away after the birth of baby.
+It occurs because a woman’s pregnancy hormones can sometimes stop the Insulin working as well as it should.
 Insulin injections may be required by some women.

 Who needs to see a Dietitian?